jondashkyle/archive/entries/2020-04-16-ways-of-going-live/readme.md

 *Times are a little weird.*

 In reaction to this, I’ve received a series of questions related to live streams across a range of applications, and generally centered around culture.
-This has led to accumulating a decent amount of experience, and I’d like to share this with everyone who may be having a difficult time navigating the possibilities.
+This has led to accumulating a decent amount of research and experience.
+I’d like to share this with everyone who may be having a difficult time, or has questions about live streams.

 On April 21st (Tuesday) at 10am PST I’ll be doing a livestream (appropriately) here on my personal site.
-The goal is accessibility, and to help those without deep technical knowledge to make informed decisions.
-It will also be a good primer for those with fair technical knowledge as to the state of custom live streaming solutions, and cover concerns of scaling, complexity, cost, and time.

-There is a chance you will find this useful if:
+We’ll start with the basics, and work up towards technical solutions, along with covering concerns of scaling, complexity, cost, and time.

+This will be useful for those who do not program, and are looking for guidance on decision making and topics of discussion within a team.
+Some of this can be esoteric—the goal is to focus on what is understandable and create a working knowledge of how things fit together.

+The second half of the stream will be a good primer on the state of live streaming for those who know some programming, but have yet to get in the weeds with RTMP, HLS, etc…

+Consider tuning in if:

 - You have a built-in audience and want to control the context and environment of the stream beyond what is possible with big streaming platforms.<br><br>

-- You represent a museum, or other cultural venue, looking to transition some upcoming programming online.<br><br>
+- You are a museum, or other cultural venue, looking to transition some upcoming programming online.<br><br>

 - You want to include appropriately licensed material in your stream which may receive an automated copyright strike through a streaming platform.<br><br>

-- You do not want third party ads displayed within or in proximity to your stream.
+- You want to eliminate third party ads displayed within or in proximity to your stream.

-If anyone has more technical questions, I’ll be glad to touch on them after the stream has been completed.
+If anyone has more technical questions, I’ll be glad to touch on them after the at the end of the stream.
 An overview article will be published a few days after the stream, along with an archive of the video.

+Note that this will not focus on experimental solutions, but solid infrastructure with minimal resources.

-Hope to see you there.
+Hope to see you there ✌️